aenonea/Arc-Boosts/README.md

 #### Made with ![Love](assets/imgs/heart.svg) by [æno](https://github.com/aenonea).

+---

-##### [æno's Boosts for Arc](https://github.com/aenonea/Arc-Boosts) is not affiliated, associated, authorized, endorsed by, or in any way officially connected with [The Browser Company](https://thebrowser.company/) or any of its subsidiaries or its affiliates.
+###### _[æno's Boosts for Arc](https://github.com/aenonea/Arc-Boosts) is not affiliated, associated, authorized, endorsed by, or in any way officially connected with [The Browser Company](https://thebrowser.company/) or any of its subsidiaries or its affiliates._